(Le Cité des Enfants Perdus)

 There is a standout scene where a single tear causes a progressive chain of accidents culminating in a ship crashing into a pier.
 However, The City of Lost Children also lacks the goofy delights that Delicatessen had.
 There is nothing here like the orchestra of sound effects, the hilarity of Sylvie Laguna’s repeatedly failed suicide attempts, or the scene where short-sighted Marie-Laure Dougnac invites Dominique Pinon for morning tea.
 The City of Lost Children is in the end a disappointment – but certainly few films disappoint as beautifully as The City of Lost Children does.

-Subsequent to The City of Lost Children, Jean-Pierre Jeunet came to America to direct Alien: Resurrection (1997) and then returned to France to direct the international arthouse hit Amelie/Amelie of Montmartre (2001), followed by the Wartime film A Very Long Engagement (2004), the slapstick caper film Micmacs (2009) about a wounded man taking revenge on weapons manufacturers, and The Young and Prodigious T.S.
-Spivet (2013) about a bright boy’s journey across a hyper-real US.
+Subsequent to The City of Lost Children, Jean-Pierre Jeunet came to America to direct Alien: Resurrection (1997) and then returned to France to direct the international arthouse hit Amelie/Amelie of Montmartre (2001), followed by the Wartime film A Very Long Engagement (2004), the slapstick caper film Micmacs (2009) about a wounded man taking revenge on weapons manufacturers, The Young and Prodigious T.S.
+Spivet (2013) about a bright boy’s journey across a hyper-real US, and the A.I. rebellion comedy BigBug (2022).
 Marc Caro did not return to the director’s chair up until the science-fiction film Dante 01 (2008).

 (Winner for Best Production Design, Nominee for Best Cinematography at this site’s Best of 1995 Awards).